goggin13/HyperMapper/README.md

 ## Overview

 HyperMapper is an Ruby Object Document Mapper for [HyperDex](http://hyperdex.org/), a new NoSQL store from Cornell University.
 It has been tested in Ruby 1.9.3, and plays nicely with Rails 3.2.x.

-HyperMapper, like HyperDex itself is a work in progress and is not well vetted in production.
+HyperMapper, like HyperDex itself is a work in progress and is not (yet) well vetted in production.
 Please, I welcome any feedback, pull-requests, issues, etc.., either here on Github, or find me at [goggin13@gmail.com](mailto:goggin13@gmail.com).

 ## Examples
 ```